EcoNet-NZ/inaturalist-to-cams/USER_GUIDE.md

 ### Using the Mobile app

-When adding a new observation, click on the `Add to project(s)` option and select the `Weed Management Aotearoa NZ` project.
+When adding a new observation in iNaturalist, click on the `Add to project(s)` option and select the `Weed Management Aotearoa NZ` project.

-When editing one of your observations, click on the Edit (pencil) icon.
+When editing one of your observations in iNaturalist, click on the Edit (pencil) icon.
+(To get to the iNaturalist observation from CAMS, you can click on the weed location dot and then click on the iNaturalist URL.)

-Note if someone else created the observation, you'll need to use the Browser version to add it to the `Weed Management Aotearoa NZ` project and/or update the observation fields.
+Note if someone else created the observation, you'll currently need to use the Browser version to add it to the `Weed Management Aotearoa NZ` project and/or update the observation fields.

 Fill out the fields: